 Magic Leap concept video released

-Last fall, Google led a financing round of US$542 million (about S$747 million) in Magic Leap, yet few actually knew exactly what the startup company was up to.
+Last fall, Google led a financing round of US$542 million in Magic Leap, yet few actually knew exactly what the startup company was up to.
 Sure, we heard that it had something to do with augmented reality, or as the company calls it, “cinematic reality,” and patents indicated that the wearable tech would actually shine images onto your eyes.

 It sounds like Microsoft’s HoloLens, but like a next-level future version of it.
 Which is what we’re seeing in this video clip, which Magic Lens released yesterday.
 Created with the visual FX gurus at Weta Workshop, the teaser shows an augmented reality interface that lets you seamlessly trigger a first-person shooter game that takes place in your own environment - and have the action affect the world around you.